Sokolmish/cw39/README.md

 - **[fmtlib](https://fmt.dev/latest/index.html)** (can be installed via apt-get)
 - \[optionally\] **Flex** and **Bison** to generate lexer and parser (invoking manually with [Makefile](https://github.com/Sokolmish/coursework_3/blob/master/src/parser/Makefile))

+## Building with docker

+Docker container can be built using [`setup.sh`](https://github.com/Sokolmish/coursework_3/blob/master/setup.sh) script.
+After the first usage, this command should be executed if [Dockerfile](https://github.com/Sokolmish/coursework_3/blob/master/Dockerfile) is changed.

+Project can be built using [`build.sh`](https://github.com/Sokolmish/coursework_3/blob/master/build.sh) script.
+This script will store final binary and building files in the `docker_build` directory created by previous script.

+Both scripts don't expect arguments and should be executed from project root (where Dockerfile is located).
+Optionally, one can specify number of threads used by Make in build script (default is 3).

 ## Usage

 ```cw39 [options] <input_file>```